jtjobe/code-challenges-for-keeley/README.md

 # Code Challenges

-### A collection of code challenges for a good friend to practice :)
+### A collection of code challenges for a good friend's practice :)